- Latest available (Revised)

 (d)subject to any right to have particular cases tried with a jury, any question arising in any proceedings.

-(3)Where any proceedings or question are referred under subsection (1) or (2), the judge or, as the case may be, the registrar may direct how the reference shall be conducted, and may remit any report for further inquiry and report, and on consideration of any report or further report may give such judgment or make such order in the proceedings as may be just.
+(3)Where any proceedings or question are referred under [F21subsection (1), a judge of the county court may direct] how the reference shall be conducted, and may remit any report for further inquiry and report, and on consideration of any report or further report may give such judgment or make such order in the proceedings as may be just.

-(4)The judge may, after deciding or reserving any question of liability, refer to the registrar any mere matter of account which is in dispute between the parties and, after deciding the question of liability, may give judgment on the registrar’s report.
+(4)[F22A judge of the county court] may, after deciding or reserving any question of liability, [F23refer to another judge of the county court any mere matter of account] which is in dispute between the parties and, after deciding the question of liability, may give judgment [F24on the other judge's report.]

 The Whole Act you have selected contains over 200 provisions and might take some time to download.
 You may also experience some issues with your browser, such as an alert box that a script is taking a long time to run.